movies

 This checks out as Downey once said this to People about Grant: "I kinda think he's a jerk.
 Don't know, I just think he is.
 My personal experience with him is I think he's this kind of self-important, kind of, like, boring flash-in-the-pan [expletive] Brit."

-Sarcasm and self-depreciation is a big part of Hugh's schtick, but his sense of humour doesn't always land.
+Sarcasm and self-depreciation are a big part of Hugh's schtick, but his sense of humour doesn't always land.

-At the Oscars earlier this year, when he was asked by Ashley Graham who he hoped would win, he simply replied, "No one in particular," before responding to the question of what he was wearing that evening with a remarkably unhelpful statement: "A suit."
+At the Oscars last year, when he was asked by Ashley Graham who he hoped would win, he simply replied, "No one in particular," before responding to the question of what he was wearing that evening with a remarkably unhelpful statement: "A suit."

 But while Grant often plays the part of the villain in media interviews, it's seemingly all talk – there's no real bad blood under the surface.